 Those who choose to join ACBP are not required to profess our Statement of Faith as their personal beliefs.
 Instead, prospective members are asked to acknowledge our Statement of Faith, thereby recognizing that the Association is an openly Christian organization, with a mission, values, and interests based on those beliefs.

-As a faith-based education and community organization, the Association of Christian Birth Professionals encourages cross-cultural competence and professional excellence.
-However, our members are autonomous professionals, and within the parameters of our stated values and beliefs, the Association does not presume to dictate to our members what clientele that they must or may not serve, or to demand the use or non-use of specific verbiage.
+As a voluntary, faith-based professional organization, the Association of Christian Birth Professionals encourages cross-cultural competence and professional excellence.
+ACBP respects our members as autonomous professionals.
+Therefore, within the parameters of our stated values and beliefs, the Association does not dictate to our members the clientele that they must or may not serve.
+Similarly, ACBP does not presume to demand the use or non-use of specific verbiage.

 Exodus 1: 15-20